-I run a build bot to identify build + install issues of Gentoo Linux software packages*.
+I run a build bot to identify static build + installation issues of Gentoo Linux software packages*.

-Currently 8 chroot images are running in parallel at dedicated server (i7-3930, 12 cores, 64 GB RAM, 2x 3 TB HDD).
-Each image is set up from a recent stage3 with an arbitrary combination of (~)amd64 + profile + USE flag set.
+Currently 7 chroot images are running in parallel at a dedicated server (i7-3930, 6 cores, 12 cpu, 64 GB RAM, 6 TB disk).
+Each image is set up from a recent stage3 tarball as an arbitrary combination of (~)amd64 + profile + USE flag set.

 The Portage File List is fed too.
-Github hosts the source code.
+Github holds the source code.

-*just to have fun, but to redeem too to a Linux distribution I do use and trust since 2003.
+*just to have fun, and to redeem to a Linux distribution I do use and trust since 2003.
 The Gentoo project has its own tinderbox cluster with a slightly different approach.